cultuurnet/uitpas-balie-frontend/README.md

 ### Internationalization (I18n)

 For text translation, `next-i18next` is used.
-You can find the translations in the `public/locales/nl/common.json` file.
+You can find the translations in the `src/shared/lib/i18n/locales/nl/common.json` file.

 ⚠️ Remember to restart the server whenever you make changes to the JSON file.

 ### Environment Variables

-All variables specified in the `.env(.local)` file should also be passed to `publicRuntimeConfig` in `next.config.js`, but only if they need to be available client-side.
+All variables specified in the `.env(.local)` file should also be passed to `publicRuntimeConfig` in `src/shared/feature-config/getConfig.ts`, but only if they need to be available client-side.
+Use the `useConfig` hook to get the environment variables.